 When you want to share images with your clients, you only need to export them to the folder, and Dropbox will sync them with the cloud and create a sharable link.
 You can then forward the link to clients to view the images.

-Dropbox offers offline editing capability.
+Dropbox offers offline editing capability and limited free storage.
 You can still save photos to your dropbox when offline, and once you get an internet connection, they will be synced to the cloud automatically.

-The free Dropbox plan has 2 GB storage and will allow you to share up to 100 MB per transfer.
-Their paid plans start at $19.99/month, and this plan will give you up to 3 TB of storage space.
+The free file sharing solution has 2 GB storage and will allow you to share up to 100 MB per transfer.
+Their paid plans start at $19.99/month, and this plan will give you up to 3 TB of storage space, which can help you share as many albums with clients as possible.

 Smash is a good option if you plan to send larger files as it does not limit the file size you can send, even when using their free version.
 You will not even need to register an account to use the platform, so you can upload and send your files immediately.